Body- Worn Cameras

 450.6.1 DOCUMENTING USE OF THE BODY-WORN CAMERA

-Personnel should not substitute a body-worn camera recording for a detailed and thorough report.
+Officers should not substitute a BWC recording for a detailed and thorough report.
 Personnel should continue to prepare reports as outlined in the Policy Manual.

 Exception: Officers involved in an Officer-Involved Incident as described in Section 450.9.

-When a report is generated (includes supplemental narratives), the existence of a body-worn camera file will be noted in the report.
-The primary officer is also expected to reference the existence of body-worn camera files that are uploaded by other officers.
-If no report is filed, but a citation is generated, the existence of a body-worn camera file will be noted in the citation notes.
+When a report is generated (includes supplemental narratives), the existence of a BWC file will be noted in the report.
+The primary officer is also expected to reference the existence of BWC files that are uploaded by other officers.
+If no report is filed, but a citation is generated, the existence of a BWC file will be noted in the citation notes.

 450.7.1 ADMINISTRATIVE REVIEW OF BODY-WORN CAMERA FILES

-It is not the intent of the Department to review body-worn camera files for the purpose of general performance review of individual officers or to proactively discover policy violations.
-Supervisors should review any available BWC recordings of the following types of incidents:
+It is not the intent of the Department to review BWC files for the purpose of general performance review of individual officers or to proactively discover policy violations.
+In addition to the required audit process (450.7.2), supervisors should, on a reasonable basis, review BWC files to ensure that BWC equipment is functioning properly, and that officers are adhering to this policy.
+Supervisors shall review any available BWC recordings of the following types of incidents:

-Arrests or detentions involving the use of force or resisting arrest
+• Incidents involving use of force or resisting arrest

-Supervisors and Internal Affairs personnel may access body-worn camera files for administrative investigations limited to the specific complaint against the officer.
+Supervisors and Internal Affairs personnel may access BWC files for administrative investigations limited to the specific complaint against the officer.

 Supervisors who inadvertently discover minor, non-criminal policy violations will continue to have discretion to resolve the violation with training or informal counseling.
 Should the policy violation rise to the level of more formal discipline, the Supervisor will adhere to policies set forth in the Policy Manual.